flowxo/flowxo-sdk/README.md

 }
 ```

-See the section _Creating Methods > Input Fields_ for a list of the field types you can use here.
+See the section _Input Fields_ for a list of the field types you can use here.

 When your scripts are run, you'll get the credentials in `options.credentials`.